Jarosh-Antony/Auto-border-drawing/README.md

 ## Usage
 The script can only run as a CLI.

-The flag `-i` is a must to specify the path of input image.
+- The flag `-i` is a must to specify the path of input image.
+- The flag `-o` is optional.
+It specifies the output path and filename of the image while saving.
+Default saving path is same as input with filename appended with _output and uses same extension.
+While specifying the output filename, if the extension is not provided or OpenCV cannot save with specified extension, it uses the same extension of the input image.

 ### Windows
 ```bash